 Calaguas Island: Braving the Storm for Paradise | Camarines Norte

 9 hours by land.
-2 hours by water.
+2 hours by sea.
 And a storm signal.
 This is not for the faint-hearted.

 It was a loooooooong 9-hour travel by land from Manila to Paracale, Camarines Norte.
 Paracale is where the port to Calaguas island is.
 When we reached the port, we found out that the local coast guard temporarily suspended boat travels going to the island because of the bad weather.
 We insisted!
 Never say never!
 We didn’t care how bad the weather was, we just wanted to get our asses off to paradise.
 After a few minutes of negotiations, the coast guard finally said yes!
 We were so happy, not knowing we signed up for the most thrilling boat ride of our lives!

 The first few minutes of the ride was just okay.
 The waves were big but our strong desires to get to the island were bigger and stronger.
-Twenty minutes later, the port was already out of sight, and the waves started to get fiercer.
+Twenty minutes later, the port was already out of sight, and the waves started to get intense.
 It was wild.
 We thought of backing out.
 I started to feel my nerves.
 Wild, tragic scenarios started playing in my mind.
-For Christ's sake, I don't wanna die of drowning ugh!!
+For chrissake, I don't wanna die of drowning ugh!
 FYI, I can’t swim, so yeah, a lot of crazy Titanic-ish moments paralyzed my sanity.
 This heart-stopping cruise went on for about 2 hours.
-Finally, a small island popped out in the horizon.
+Finally, a small island popped out of the horizon.
 The view was surreal.
 The boatman said we’re only a few [big] waves away to reaching the island.
 It was a relief!
-We're alive!!
+We're alive!

 And in that particular point in time, the island was ours.
 It was literally just us.
 Well, I guess we're the only brave souls who said yes to the challenge of the sphinx haha!
 The rest was history in paradise. ;)